slackapi/node-slack-sdk/README.md

 This is a Slack client library for Node.js.
 It is intended to expose all of the functionality of [Slack's Real Time Messaging API](https://api.slack.com/rtm) while providing some common abstractions and generally making your life easier, if you want it to.

 This code has been built to support our [hubot-slack](https://github.com/slackhq/hubot-slack) adapter.
 Most other functionality isn't yet supported, and documentation is minimal, at best.
+A simple example of how to use this module from Node.js can be found in the `examples` directory.

 ## Contribute